01 of 14

 Making homemade pasta is well worth the extra effort.
 It has a texture and flavor that's much better than dried, store-bought pasta from the supermarket, and the act of making the dough and rolling it out on a pasta machine is fun for the whole family.
 Once you master using a pasta maker, you won't consider buying boxed dried again.

 Here is a step-by-step guide to making homemade pasta using a hand-crank pasta machine—in this instance, it's the Marcato Atlas 150 Pasta Machine.
 You can sauce it with whatever you'd like, but basil pesto or tomato sauce with Italian sausage help bring out the texture and flavor of the fresh noodles.Continue to 2 of 14 below.

 Combine the Ingredients

-The first step to making homemade pasta is to combine all of the ingredients, of which there are only three.
+The first step to making homemade pasta is to combine all of the ingredients and there are only three.
 You will need:

 On a work surface, pour the flour into a mound, and make a well in the middle.
-Crack the eggs carefully into the well, making sure that the sides of the well are high enough so the egg doesn't spill over.
+Crack the eggs carefully into the well, making sure that the sides of the well are high enough so the eggs don't spill over.
 Add a generous pinch of salt to the eggs.Continue to 3 of 14 below.

 03 of 14